vOptSolver/vOptGeneric.jl/README.md

 [![codecov.io](http://codecov.io/github/vOptSolver/vOptGeneric.jl/coverage.svg?branch=master)](http://codecov.io/github/vOptSolver/vOptGeneric.jl?branch=master)

 **vOptSolver** is a solver of multiobjective linear optimization problems (MOCO, MOIP, MOMILP, MOLP).
 This repository concerns **vOptGeneric**, the part of vOptSolver devoted to **multiobjective non-structured problems** (currently available: 2IP).
-With vOptGeneric, the problem is expressed using JuMP algebraic language extended to multiple objectives.
+With vOptGeneric, the problem is expressed using JuMP algebraic language extended to multiple objectives. vOptGeneric runs on macOS, linux-ubuntu, and windows (local use) and on JuliaBox (distant use).

 We suppose you are familiar with vOptSolver; if not, read first this [presentation](https://voptsolver.github.io/vOptSolver/).